pocl/pocl/doc/sphinx/source/notes_6_1.rst

    method was removed to clean up the kernel compiler.
 It did not anymore have any use cases that could not be covered by fully unrolling "loops".
+ * The "loops" method does no longer unroll loops explicitly via the environment variable POCL_WILOOPS_MAX_UNROLL_COUNT, which was removed in this release.
+Unrolling decisions are delegated to standard LLVM optimizations.